yt-dlp/yt-dlp/README.md

 After installing these, simply run `make`.

 You can also run `make yt-dlp` instead to compile only the binary without updating any of the additional files.
-(The dependencies marked with **\*** are not needed for this)
+(The build tools marked with **\*** are not needed for this)

 ### Standalone Py2Exe Builds (Windows)